EzyWebwerkstaden/Docs/docs/guidlines/git.md

 ### Branch strategy

+* Using the [Github workflow] (https://guides.github.com/introduction/flow/)

 In general:
+Use feature-branches as much as possible.
+When creating a branch it should start with the item number.
+* `PRJ-1 **title**` this makes the branch and later the PR to be connected to the item in Jira.

 * `master` has the code for the latest release to staging.
 * `dev` has the code that is being worked on but not yet released.
 This is the branch into which devs normally submit pull requests and merge changes into.